Housing Allowance

 When do renting’s protections outweigh buying’s benefits?

-- SCRA and military clauses can protect from penalties tied to official orders, letting you exit leases cleanly when missions change unexpectedly.
+- SCRA and Military clauses can protect from penalties tied to official orders, letting you exit leases cleanly when missions change unexpectedly.

 - Renting caps surprise costs—you won’t fund a new AC unit mid-tour—and simplifies budget planning when you’re learning a new area or schedule.